 My prayer tonight is that he live through the night, his heart be softened and that he realize that no matter what his past (which I don’t know because he is such a private person), God loves him and doesn’t keep a tally card.
 If he truly believes that Jesus Christ is the son of God who died on the cross for ALL of our sins, then he is forgiven.
 Maybe you have a friend or family member who also needs to hear this?Don’t wait until they are on their death bed because it may be too late.

 I know there is a fine line of when to speak this truth and when to back off so that you not be a “turn off” to them, but I can’t help but wonder if I could have done more to share the love of Jesus with him.
 All I can pray now is God willing, a door be open for that to happen whether it is through me, a friend or hospital chaplain.

 It is with a heavy heart that I lift Ronnie up to You.
 Soften his heart so that he hear the Good News.
 Open his eyes to the truth of Your Word….You are a God who forgives our sins, and You do this because of who You are.
 You do not hold our sins against us.
 I thank You that You give every one of us this free gift.
 Lead me and use me to share the Good News to those I love before it is too late.
 It is in the name of Jesus that I pray these things.
 Amen.

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”—Matthew 6:34

-Please make sure you tweet @ThreadsWithRed or share your projects on the Knit, Pray, Share Facebook page or Instagram using the hashtags #ThreadsWithRed and #KnitPrayShare be sure to attach a tag to whatever gift you make.
+Please make sure you tweet @KnitPrayShare or share your projects on the Knit, Pray, Share Facebook page or Instagram using the hashtag #KnitPrayShare.
+Be sure to attach a tag to whatever gift you make.